suriyadeepan/suriyadeepan.github.io/_posts/2016-12-31-practical-seq2seq.markdown

 ## Understanding the Code

  Let us move on to more interesting things.
 What are the steps involved in building such a bot?
 Any project in Machine Learning follows this pattern.
-Study and analyse the data, proprocess the data to make it compatible with the model, split it into train, valid, and test sets, create a model, feed the training data, let it overfit, reduce the depth/width of the model  and train again(which I usually skip), evaluate the model periodically to look for overfitting/underfitting.
+Study and analyse the data, preprocess the data to make it compatible with the model, split it into train, valid, and test sets, create a model, feed the training data, let it overfit, reduce the depth/width of the model  and train again(which I usually skip), evaluate the model periodically to look for overfitting/underfitting.

 ### Data Preprocessing